Rise in mining stocks cushions European shares from Greek woes

 By Sudip Kar-Gupta

-Athens' benchmark ATG equity index touched its lowest level since late 2012, as worries intensified over a deadlock on talks between Greece and its creditors.
-The ATG edged back to close 0.4 percent higher but remains down 17 percent in 2015.
+Athens' benchmark ATG equity index touched its lowest level since late 2012, as worries intensified over a deadlock on talks between Greece and its creditors, before edging up 0.4 percent.
+The ATG remains down 17 percent so far in 2015.

-Greece must find a way out of the impasse by the end of June, when it is due a 1.6 billion euro ($1.8 billion) repayment to the International Monetary Fund, potentially leaving it bankrupt and on the verge of leaving the euro zone.
+Greece must find a way out of the impasse by the end of June, when it is due to make a 1.6 billion euro repayment to the International Monetary Fund, potentially leaving it bankrupt and on the verge of leaving the euro zone.

-However, the broader, pan-European FTSEurofirst 300 index closed up 0.2 percent while the euro zone's blue-chip Euro STOXX 50 index advanced 0.6 percent, with both recovering from losses in the previous session.
+However, the broader, pan-European FTSEurofirst 300 index was flat while the euro zone's blue-chip Euro STOXX 50 index advanced 0.4 percent, with both recovering from losses in the previous session.

-Germany's DAX rose 1.1 percent, with the DAX some 10 percent below record highs set in April.

 Mining stocks added the most points to the FTSEurofirst, buoyed by firmer copper prices and upbeat Chinese data.